koaning/human-learn/docs/examples/examples.md

 ## Insurance for Future Data

-If you know a certain region needs to be a specific class, you shouldn't need data to tell you what the label is going to be.

 ## No Data No Problem

 ## Model Guarantees

-Let's say that we're dealing with a financial compliance use-case.

 ## Precision and Subgroups

 ## Dealing with NA

-Missing data can throw off a lot of machine learning models.
-We are able however to deal with it in different ways in production.

 ## Comfort Zone